FlowFuse/digital-ocean-droplet/README.md

     The domain will be used to generate the host names for each FlowForge project you deploy

+#### Setup email

+FlowForge needs a way to send email to verify new users and to send invites when users are added to teams.
+To do this you will need to have details of a SMTP server that will allow you to send email.

+If you do not have a SMTP server you can set one up using a service like SparkPost, [Sendgrid](https://marketplace.digitalocean.com/apps/sendgrid), Mailgun.

 ## Getting started after deploying

 On your first SSH Login to your droplet or when you connect to the Droplet console you will be greeted by a wizard that will guide you through setting up the domain name and starting your FlowForge instance.